BCDevOps/devops-platform-workshops/openshift-201/resource-mgmt.md

 ![cpu quota](images/resource-mgmt/pod-load-cpu-quota.png)

 Because the actual cpu usage is higher than our cpu limit openshift/kubernetes will throttle the available cpu to our pod.
-This would affecting the performance of our web server and cause response times of our application.
+This would affecting the performance of our web server and cause slow response times of our application.

 ![cpu throttle](images/resource-mgmt/pod-load-cpu-throttle.png)